-NOTE: Place a check mark next to Don't show me again if you want the Decision Resolution tool to open without prompting you to restore manually resolved decisions.
-In the Decision Resolution Tool tab of the User Preferences window, place a check mark next to Ask before restoring previous manual changes if you want to be prompted again.
+Note: Check Don't show me again if you want the Decision Resolution tool to open without prompting you to restore manually resolved decisions.
+In the Decision Resolution Tool tab of the User Preferences window, check Ask before restoring previous manual changes if you want to be prompted again.